 Research and Education Program Manager, UC Berkeley Center for Global Public Health

-Robbie Snyder is the Center for Global Public Health’s Research and Education Program Manager.
-He helps to lead the Global Health Specialty and CGPH Fellows program, also contributing to the development of research and education initiatives in collaboration with partnering faculty, students, and groups.
-Snyder studied international studies (BA) as well as evolution, ecology and organismal biology (BS) at The Ohio State University and also studied infectious diseases and vaccinology (MPH), and epidemiology at UC Berkeley where he was awarded his PhD in 2016.
+Elizabeth Rojo is the Center for Global Public Health Program Manager.
+She helps lead the Global Health Specialty and CGPH Fellows program, also contributing to the development of research and education initiatives in collaboration with partnering faculty, students, and groups.